Skip to main content

 Genetic Information Nondiscrimination Act (GINA)

 GINA provides a specialized shield, protecting your genetic information, which includes your family medical history.
-This law recognizes that your genetic blueprint contains predictive potential health future.
+This law recognizes that your genetic blueprint contains predictive information about your potential health future.
 GINA has two main parts.
 Title I applies to health insurers, preventing them from using genetic information to determine eligibility or set premiums.

-Title II applies to employers, making it illegal to use in employment decisions.
+Title II applies to employers, making it illegal to use genetic information in employment decisions.
 A wellness program that asks about your family’s health history, even voluntarily, is collecting genetic information and must comply with GINA’s strict rules, which require clear, written, and knowing consent.

 Americans with Disabilities Act (ADA)

 The ADA protects individuals from discrimination based on disability.
 It places firm limits on an employer’s ability to make medical inquiries or require medical examinations.
-For a to be permissible under the ADA, it must be “voluntary.”
+For a wellness program to be permissible under the ADA, it must be “voluntary.”
 This term is central to the legal analysis.

 If participation is required, or if the incentive for participating is so large that it becomes coercive, the program may fail the voluntariness test.
 The data collected must be used to promote health and prevent disease, serving a genuine wellness purpose.